SaharAbdulallim/PLUS_softwaredev_2025_Sahar/A3/README.md

 4. Compute NDVI = (NIR – Red) / (NIR + Red) on the downsampled arrays.
 5. Apply a percentile stretch for RGB display and plot RGB alongside NDVI.
 6. Save the downsampled NDVI as a GeoTIFF
+7. Use VirthuGhan to replace all of the above with just few line s of code without the need to install any dependincies.

 It relates to our final project "Developing QGIS Plugin for VirtuGhan" and supports the Tiler, Extractor and Engine modules which perform on-the-fly tile retrieval and index computation.
+I did a comparison between both to show you the difference.

 ---